-The most recent round of onshore licensing was completed in December 2015 and this included an award of licences to areas in West Sussex.
-A map of these areas is included in the Proposed Submission Draft Joint Minerals Local Plan and on the OGA website.
-Planning permission would still be needed to carry out any exploration.
+The most recent round of onshore licensing completed in December 2015 and this included an award of licences to explore, appraise and produce onshore hydrocarbon resources in West Sussex.
+An interactive map of these areas is available on the NSTA website.